Hiring a real estate agent can be frustrating. So what are the steps on how to find a good real estate agent?

 Some of the best real estate agents have great marketing systems and are able to sell homes faster and for higher prices.
 So even if you find someone to sell your house at a 1.5% fee… look long and hard at whether you’ll be saving money long term.

-The same goes for selling your house to a local real estate investor like Sol Mar REI, LLC..
+The same goes for selling your house to a local real estate investor like Sol Mar Real Estate Investments, LLC..
 The highest priced offer isn’t always the best.
 Look at the terms of the deal the house buyer offers you… and ensure they can close on-time… because every month that goes by costs you money (your mortgage, taxes, insurance, utilities, etc.) to hold the property.

 It’s important to avoid low-quality real estate agents.
 These could be “rookies” who will do anything to make their first sale (including leaving dollars on the table).
 A good real estate can make selling your home an extremely smooth experience, and will work in your best interest.